Cytomegalovirus - common in brain, prostate, colorectal and breast cancers

 * In a retrospective study at Vanderbilt University of 13 GBM patients who received Valcyte with Avastin (Bevacizumab), the 6 month survival and progression free survival had climbed from 34 per cent to 62 per cent, and 8.7 months to 13.1.The researchers actually commented that Avastin does not particularly increase brain cancer survival, and offered that the increased survival was principally due to the anti-CMV drug (8).
 Clearly a better study with more people is required.

-* In a review (9) by the above Swedish team, 102 GBM patients between December 2006 and November 2019, received Valcyte as an 'add-on' treatment.
+* In a review (9) by the above Swedish team from the Karolinska Institute, 102 GBM patients between December 2006 and November 2019, received Valcyte as an 'add-on' treatment.
 The control group number 231 patients not receiving Valcyte.
 The Valcyte group reported no increased toxicity.
 The patients taking Valcyte had a longer median survival - up from 13.3 months to 24.1 months - and a much greater 2-year survival rate - an increase from 17.3 per cent to 49.8 per cent.
 There was no difference between patients whose cancers were methylating or non-methylating.
-The researchers concluded Valcyte was safe to use.
+The researchers concluded Valcyte was safe to use. and, on its own, was capable of dramatic and significant increases in overall survival times.

 Valganciclovir, sold under the name Valcyte and others, is an antiviral medicine used to treat CMV.
-It is often given for long term use as it only suppresses the virus rather than providing a cure (10).
+It is often given for long term use as, some experts argue, it may only suppress the virus rather than providing a cure (10).
 It may also be used as a preventative agent, for example during kidney transplants (11) as infection by CMV during the transplant seems to cause a greater likelihood of rejection.
 Side effects can be serious and include fever, chills, tiredness, flu symptoms, mouth sores, skin sores, pale skin, easy bruising, unusual bleeding, shortness of breath, or feeling light-headed.
 It can cause birth defects if either of the parents were using it at the time of conception.
-The drug may even cause certain cancers.
+Some experts suggest the drug may even cause certain cancers.
 The drug is taken by mouth.

 What about CMV and other cancers?